quicwg/multipath/presentations/Minutes - Multipath QUIC side meeting Oct 2021.md

 **We'll work on having one -00 document for core multipath that we can ask the QUIC working group to adopt.**

 That's what "way forward" means for QUIC multipath, for now.

+Please comment and provide feedback on GitHub for the -00 version!

 ## Experimental results (Yanmei)